Article by Anna Keyter

 Burnout isn’t just feeling stressed or tired.
 It’s a unique kind of exhaustion that comes from being overwhelmed for too long.
 According to experts, it’s marked by emotional, physical, and mental fatigue.
 You feel drained, unmotivated, and detached from the things that once mattered to you (WebMD, 2025).
 Maybe you’re snapping at loved ones, dreading tasks, or fearing that nothing you do is enough.
 The World Health Organisation describes burnout as a syndrome linked to chronic stress, often tied to work but also affecting parents, caregivers, or anyone facing relentless demands (NCBI, 2015).

 Unlike stress, which feels like “too much” pressure, burnout is about “too little”—too little energy, hope, or care (HelpGuide, 2025).
 It’s like your inner spark has fizzled out.
 And while burnout shares some symptoms with depression, like exhaustion or trouble focusing, it’s not the same.
 Burnout is often tied to a specific source.
 It is like a demanding job or caregiving role, whereas depression blankets every part of your life with hopelessness or guilt (Healthline, 2025).
 Left unchecked, burnout can lead to serious issues like depression, heart problems, or diabetes.
 So addressing it early is crucial.
+This is when you can consider Online Burnout Therapy.

 How Burnout Feels and Who It Affects